Individual Differences in Navigation Ability and Strategy

 In past research on this topic, we examined the relations between large-scale spatial abilities used in learning spatial layout and small-scale spatial abilities, such as mental rotation (Hegarty, Montello, Richardson, Ishikawa, & Lovelace, 2006).
 We also developed new measures related to large-scale spatial spatial abilities including the Santa Barbara Sense-of-Direction Scale (Hegarty, Richardson, Montello, Lovelace, & Subbiah, 2002) and the Spatial Orientation test (Friedman, Kohler, Gunalp, Boone & Hegarty, 2019; Hegarty & Waller, 2004).
 Previous work in our lab has also investigated the spatial cues that support navigation and orientation in known environments (Burte & Hegarty, 2012; 2013).

 Current research is focused on determinants of navigation strategies, for example, why some people navigate by familiar routes, whereas others use their knowledge of the layout of environments to take shortcuts to goal locations (Boone, Gong, & Hegarty, 2018; Boone, Maghen, & Hegarty, 2019).
-In a recent Ph.D. dissertation conducted in the lab, Alexander Boone examined the role of stress in spatial navigation strategies, which becomes relevant for understanding navigation in emergency situations.
+In a recent study conducted in the lab, Mable is interested in examining the influence of stress on navigation strategies, and how to train people to be resilient to stress; how the physical effort afforded by different user interfaces (i.e., physically walking on a treadmill versus using a mouse and keyboard on a desktop) and different types of trials influence people's decisions about which strategies they use to navigate to goals.

 Finally, in a new NSF-funded project, in collaboration with Elizabeth Chrastil, Jeffrey Kritchmar and Craig Stark, University of California, Irvine, we will combine methods and insights from cognitive psychology, cognitive neuroscience and robotics to understand variation in navigation abilities and strategies.
 The aims of this study are to 1) test whether human spatial navigation is a singular competence or whether multiple abilities contribute, 2) establish the neural markers of human navigational abilities through multi-modal imaging, and 3) implement and test different navigational abilities in robots in real-world situations.